Melintzanosalata – Greek aubergine and tahini dip

 10 ml vinegar ( white or red wine vinegar)

 2 tsp. flat leaf parsley

 1. Sear the aubergines:

 Place the aubergines over the flame from a gas hob or from a culinary torch or from a camping gas burner or, of course, burning charcoal.
-Note for those who do not have any of these, the alternative is to use the grill of the oven or the ring of a non-ceramic hob, but you will never get the intense smoky taste we seek.
-So it’s worth investing in a culinary torch.
+Note for those who do not have any of these, the alternative is to place the aubergines in a Fest non stick oven tray and use the grill of the oven.

 Turn the aubergines every so often until almost the entire surface of the aubergine skin burns and shrivels.
 You should be able to pierce the aubergine with a fork by now.
 This will take you about 4 minutes for each aubergine.